 The ceremony ( see images above) was performed at the Sennen Coastguard look-out on a cold, wild and windy day!
 We were unable to place any items upon the table as they would not remain upright.
 The bride’s veil attached to her hat was vertical most of the time and their guests were huddled behind the building to shelter from the force of the wind.
 We thought it amusing but were determined to continue.
 We were appreciative of the warm open fire in the First and Last public house after the ceremony.

 We conducted a Hand-fasting in the beautiful Carn Glaze Caverns.
 One occasion was for a couple with a small family group.
 The acoustics in the Caverns are wonderful when using a bull roarer and also hearing the echoes as the vows are made beside a fabulous blue lake.

-The other Hand-fasting performed there was for a jovial couple whose laughter is infectious to those around them.
-They had also requested our ‘Obby ‘Oss Penkevyll and Boekka to perform for them during the feast in the caves, as well as a fire display team.
-It was a wonderful day.
+The other Hand-fasting we conducted there was for a jolly couple whose laughter is infectious to all around them.
+They also requested a performance by our ‘Obby ‘Oss Penkevyll and Boekka during the feast in the caves, along with a fire display team.
+(See video footage below)

 We were delighted to receive a visit from them recently and they are both well and happy together.